HoxelDraw/HoxelDraw-Prototype/README.md

 **Hoxel Line**: Left-Click + drag to create a thin line of hoxels in a straight 4D line between two hoxels.
 The start point is the highlighted hoxel when the mouse is first clicked.
 The end point is the currently-highlighted hoxel.
 Release the left mouse button to create the line.

 **Hoxel Box**: Click + drag to create a 4D box of hoxels.
 The first corner is the highlighted hoxel when the mouse is first clicked.
 The opposite corner is the currently-highlighted hoxel.
 Release the left mouse button to create the box.
+The Fill Mode lets you choose between Filled, Hollow, and Wireframe boxes.

 **Eyedropper**: Left-click any hoxel to change the active material to the material of this hoxel.